Rhodolite

 Is a rhodolite meaning a real garnet?

-Deposits occur in Brazil, Myanmar, China, Kenya, Madagascar, Mozambique, Sri Lanka, South Africa, Tanzania, USA and Zimbabwe.
+Rhodolite garnet deposits occur in Brazil, Myanmar, China, Kenya, Madagascar, Mozambique, Sri Lanka, South Africa, Tanzania, the USA, and Zimbabwe.
+Each locality may produce slightly different color nuances or clarity characteristics, but the stone’s general properties remain the same.

 Natural rhodolite for sale in our gem shop